npm-simplified/simplified/docs/user-group.md

 -- (string) `name`

-The name of the group to remove to.
+The name of the group to remove at.

 ### @returns:
-Returns true on success or an error object.
+Returns true on success or error on failure.

 #### Usage:
 ~~~~